 The National Executive Committee of the Labour Party last night suspended all meetings during the leadership election, except in very limited circumstances.
-Therefore, constituency party AGM will be postponed, as will other branch meetings.
+Therefore, the constituency party AGM will be postponed, as will branch meetings.
 (It is possible that Royston branch will hold a meeting about the by-election campaign.)
-The meeting announced below will take place, but there is restricted access to it (see next item).

 13 July 2016 (amended 15 July 2016